Vinifera

 How is the Nyah-Vinifera Park being protected from construction impacts?

 Protecting Nyah-Vinifera Park is a priority.
 Construction is guided by approved environmental and cultural heritage management plans, with guidelines in place to protect vegetation, wildlife, water quality and culturally significant areas.
 Works are carefully planned and monitored in collaboration with project delivery partners and Traditional Owners to minimise impacts during construction.
 Where possible, construction will take place on existing access tracks and areas that have already been disturbed.
 Plans have been developed through an extensive environmental assessment process that has satisfied both the Australian and Victorian Governments that the project will achieve its ecological, social and cultural objectives while minimising environmental impacts during construction and beyond.
-Long-term monitoring of ecological, cultural and social outcomes will be undertaken before, during and after flood events to ensure the intended benefits are realised.
-Where outcomes do not align with expectations, management approaches will be adapted over time, including adjustments to future watering plans, to ensure the project’s objectives are achieved.

 Will trees be removed as part of the works?